Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 \subsubsection{Single-hit background rates}

-In order to find the thickness of the shielding material that meet the background requirement for the AMoRE-II, $\textless10^{-5}$~counts/(keV$\cdot$kg$\cdot$yr), we estimated the single-hit event rate in the (2--8)~MeV energy region with several shielding thicknesses in both configurations, 1 and 2: 5, 10, 15, 20, 25, 30, 35, and 40~cm for the lead shield and 100, 150, 200, 250, 300, 350, and 400~cm for the water shield.
+In order to find the thickness of the shielding material that meet the background requirement for the AMoRE-II experiment, $\textless10^{-5}$~counts/(keV$\cdot$kg$\cdot$yr), we estimated the single-hit event rate in the (2--8)~MeV energy region with several shielding thicknesses in both configurations, 1 and 2: 5, 10, 15, 20, 25, 30, 35, and 40~cm for the lead shield and 100, 150, 200, 250, 300, 350, and 400~cm for the water shield.
 To understand the shielding effect of neutrons and gamma rays quantitatively, we tested the single-hit background rate for both neutrons and gamma rays.
-The resultant single-hit background rates as a function of the shield thickness for both configurations are shown in Fig.~\ref{bkgrateleadwater}(a) and (b).
-In Fig.~\ref{bkgrateleadwater}(a), it is found that even a 10-cm-thick lead shield in configuration 1 is effective to shield gamma rays, reducing them to the level of $10^{-6}$~counts/(keV$\cdot$kg$\cdot$yr) (red solid line).
+The resultant single-hit background rates as a function of the shield thickness for both configurations are shown in Fig.~\ref{bkgrateleadwater}(a) and (b); if we found no event in the 2-8 MeV energy region from the simulation we estimated an upper limit at the 90\% C.L.~\cite{feldman}.
+In Fig.~\ref{bkgrateleadwater}(a), it is found that even a 10-cm-thick lead shield in configuration 1 is effective to shield muon-induced gamma rays, reducing them to the level of $10^{-6}$~counts/(keV$\cdot$kg$\cdot$yr) (red solid line).
 It also shows the shielding effect of neutrons with respect to several thicknesses of the lead shield (blue dotted line).
 The background rate was reduced to the aimed level by adding 50-cm-thick PE shield to the 30-cm-thick lead shield in configuration 1 (blue empty marker).
 Fig.~\ref{bkgrateleadwater}(b) shows the shielding effect of neutrons and gamma rays by the water shield in configuration 2.
 It is found that even a 100-cm-thick water shield is more effective to shield neutrons.
 It also shows that the aimed background level can be achieved with 200-cm-thick water shield in configuration 2.
 In addition, we tested the single-hit rate of muon-tagged events in the (2-4) MeV energy region.
-The rate was found to be $\sim$10$^{-6}$~counts/(keV$\cdot$kg$\cdot$yr) for both shielding configurations with a 30-cm-thick lead and 3-m-thick water shield when the muon tagging efficiency is 99.9\%.
+The rate was found to be $\sim$10$^{-6}$~counts/(keV$\cdot$kg$\cdot$yr) for both shielding configurations with a 30-cm-thick lead and 3-m-thick water shield when the muon tagging efficiency is 99.9\% that meets the background requirement for the AMoRE-II experiment ($\textless10^{-5}$~counts/(keV$\cdot$kg$\cdot$yr)).